umhau/PXEN/README.md

 - xcp
 - cluster-manager-of-the-day

+Also, try using guix.
+I think it would make a lot of things way easier. https://news.ycombinator.com/item?id=25187576

 ## how to use

 There's a lot of components to build, but to use the tool just download the image.